Black-bellied Whistling-Duck

 Key Features

-- Solid black belly contrasting with chestnut breast
+- Solid black belly and underside

 - Large white wing patches visible in flight